LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 <!--To select a particular sample, you could use the `filter()` function.
 For example, to select only the second sample, whereby all cases are `.index == 2`.
 But we want to keep all 1,000 samples.
 Instead, what -->

-We want the *average IQ for each sample*.
-You may recall how to get the mean for each value of a categorical variable from last week - we used the functions `group_by()` and `summarise()` (see Lesson 4, section 4.2.1.3).
+We now want the *average IQ for each sample*.
+You may recall how to get the mean for each category of a categorical variable from last week - we used the functions `group_by()` and `summarise()` (see Lesson 4, section 4.2.1.3).
 Let us use these again to create the new object called `sample_means1000`, which contains the mean IQ for each sample, all 1,000 of them:
 <br>